-*2012 ANNUAL REPORT -- Tax Collector’s Office*
+*2014 ANNUAL REPORT -- Tax Collector’s office*

 J. Stacey Yarbrough, Town Clerk/Tax Collector

-For the Fiscal Year 2011 - 2012, North Haven’s tax collection rate was set at approx. 98 % of the Grand Levy -- the total amount collectible from the Grand List.
+For the Fiscal Year 2013 - 2014, North Haven’s tax collection rate was set at approximately 98 % of the Grand Levy -- the total amount collectible from the Grand List.
 The Grand Levy is the total of all taxes due on a grand list after the mill rate has been applied to determine the tax.
 The Grand List is a list of all taxable property in the Town of North Haven, as of October 1 of each tax year.
 The Assessor develops the Grand List.
 The total value of the Grand List is a factor in determining the Mill Rate for each fiscal year.
-The Mill Rate is the tax rate, or in other words, it is the tax rate to be calculated, per dollar of assessed value of property, wherein one “mill” is one-tenth of a cent ($0.001).
+The Mill Rate is the tax rate, or in other words, it is the tax rate to be calculated, per dollar of assessed value of property,, wherein one “mill” is one-tenth of a cent ($0.001).